Data Leakage Detection and De-duplication in Large Scale Geospatial Image Datasets: Acknowledgements

-This project has received funding from the European Union’s Horizon 2020 Research and Innovation Programme under Grant Agreement No 739578 and from the Government of the Republic of Cyprus through the Deputy Ministry of Research, Innovation and Digital Policy.
+This project has received funding from the EU H2020 Research and Innovation Programme and the Republic of Cyprus through the Deputy Ministry of Research, Innovation and Digital Policy (GA 739578).
+This project was also partly supported by the Natural Sciences and Engineering Research Council of Canada Grant RGPIN-2021-03479 (NSERC DG) and the MITACS Graduate Research Award IT34275.